hassan-zahra/MAE476_Project/README.md

 *Limitations*
 - Most importantly, I am not aware of a viable heating element that would be safe in this setup so there is only a cooling system.
 - There is also a concern with noise as when the temperature reading fluctuates above and below the desired temp, the motor can keep turning on and off.
-- There is some required setup for the thresholds of the sensors which must be determined experimentally and can change for the same box in a different environment.
+- There is some required setup for the thresholds of the sensors which must be determined experimentally and can change depending on the environment.
-- The sensors only measure values at a single point which may mot be accurate for the whole space.
+- The sensors only measure values at a single point which may not be accurate for the whole space.
 For a small box this is not a big issue but is still present to some extent.